Animatron/player/README.md

                            # Requires: `orderly` and `jsonschema` node.js modules

     jake version           # Get current version or apply/update a version to the cu
                            #        rrent state of files.
                            # Usage: {jake version} to get current version and {jake
                            #        version[v0.8]} to set current version to a new o
                            #        ne (do not forget to push tags)
                            # Produces: (if invoked with parameter)VERSION, VERSIONS
                            #        files and git tag

-    jake _prepare          # Create dist & dist/full folders
+    jake _prepare          # Internal.
+Create dist & dist/full folders
-    jake _bundles          # Create bundles from existing sources and put them into
+    jake _bundles          # Internal.
+Create bundles from existing sources and put
-                           # dist/full folder
+                           #        them into dist/full folder
-    jake _bundle           # Create a single bundle file and put it into dist/full f
+    jake _bundle           # Internal.
+Create a single bundle file and put it into d
-                           #        older, bundle is provided as a parameter, e.g.:
+                           #        ist/full folder, bundle is provided as a paramet
-                           #        {jake _bundle[animatron]}
+                           #        er, e.g.: {jake _bundle[animatron]}
-    jake _organize         # Copy source files to dist/full folder
-    jake _versionize       # Inject version in all dist/full files
-    jake _minify           # Create a minified copy of all the sources and bundles f
+    jake _organize         # Internal.
+Copy source files to dist/full folder jake _versionize       # Internal.
+Inject version in all dist/full files jake _minify           # Internal.
+Create a minified copy of all the sources and
-                           #        rom dist/full folder and put them into dist/ fol
+                           #        bundles from dist/full folder and put them into
-                           #        der root
+                           #        dist/ folder root

 ###### Versions